 In this section we analyze the accuracy of the coordinate system produced by this algorithm.
 In particular we are interested in the effect of the random distribution of sensors and the average local neighborhood size on the accuracy of the position estimates.
+We present both theoretical and simulation results.

 Accuracy is measured by computing the average absolute error (distance) between the actual physical location and the logical position.
 The error comes from two sources: (1) errors in the distance estimates produced by gradients and (2) errors produced by combining the distance estimates using multilateration.

 For the purpose of analysis, the sensors are assumed to be distributed independently and randomly on a unit square plane.
 This means that for each sensor we choose a random x coordinate and random y coordinate on the unit square, independently of all other sensors.
-The probability that there are k sensors in a given area a can be described by a Poisson distribution [10].
+The probability that there are k sensors in a given area a can be described by a Poisson distribution [11].